hoshicameron/2d_ai_test/Assets/Docs/Tasks/Task1-3-2.md

 # Notes/Questions:
 - The actual execution logic for abilities is not part of these SOs; they are data containers.
 Logic will be in player states or an ability component.
-- The constructors in derived SOs are a way to set default values for `abilityName`, `description`, etc., which is good practice.
+- The constructors in derived SOs are used to set default values for `abilityName`, `description`, etc.
-- Consider if `AbilitySO` should have methods like `Activate(GameObject owner)`.
-For now, it's kept as a pure data container as per common SO data patterns, with logic handled elsewhere.
-The plan is not explicit on this.
+- Kept `AbilitySO` as a pure data container with logic handled by other components.
+- Implementation completed on 2025-06-03.
+All ability classes have been implemented with proper inheritance and default values.